Tottenham midfielder Gareth Bale has been named the PFA Player of the Year for the second time in his career.

-The 23-year-old Welshman adds this award to the one he received in 2010-11 and becomes just the fourth player to win the gong twice, joining Alan Shearer, Thierry Henry and Cristiano Ronaldo as two-time winners.
+The 23-year-old, who was also named the PFA Young Player of the Year on Sunday evening, adds this award to the one he received in 2010/11 and becomes just the fourth player to win the gong twice, joining Alan Shearer, Thierry Henry and Cristiano Ronaldo as two-time winners.

-"It's a massive honor," Bale said.
+"It's a massive honour," Bale said.
 "To be voted by your peers is one of the biggest things in the game.

 "It's great to win it and I am delighted.
 When you look at the list there are some massive names on it and the other nominees have been unbelievable this year, but I couldn't have done it without the team.

-The competition for this award was fierce with Bale having to overcome Liverpool’s Luis Suarez, Manchester United’s Robin van Persie and Michael Carrick and Chelsea’s Juan Mata and Eden Hazard to collect the peer-voted award.
+The Wales international also beat off competition from Liverpool’s Luis Suarez, Manchester United’s Robin van Persie and Michael Carrick and Chelsea’s Juan Mata and Eden Hazard to collect the award.